ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 }
 ```

 Each parameter is defined with a key-value pair, where the key defines the parameter name, and the value is another JSON object defining the parameter specification, which has `type`, `minmax`, and `step` attributes.
-Attribute `type` defines the data type of the parameter, and `minmax` defines the range of it.
-When `type` is `int` and `step` is `0`, it defines a constant parameter.
-When `type` is `float` and `step` is `0`, it defines a continuous real parameter.
+Attribute `type` defines the data type of the parameter, and `minmax` defines the parameter's range.
+When `type` is `int` and `step` is `0`, this defines a constant parameter.
+When `type` is `float` and `step` is `0`, this defines a continuous real parameter.

 Users can manually modify or make their own config JSON file to define the tunable parameters.